 If you have mild hearing loss – the quietest sounds you can hear (with your better ear) are anywhere between 25 and 40dB.
 If you have moderate hearing loss – the quietest sounds will be between 40 and 70 dB.
 If you have a severe to profound hearing loss this range would be between 70 and 95 (or higher) dB.

+What is moderate hearing loss?
+Generally, quiet sounds heard by your better ear is between 35 - 49 dB.
 Moderate hearing loss is generally when you have issues hearing in many situations and struggle to keep up and understand speech in conversation.
-This level of hearing loss is usually treated with hearing aids.
+People with moderate hearing loss are usually treated with and benefit from wearing hearing aids.

 The consequences of hearing loss vary with each individual.
 However, most people with a hearing impairment can suffer from anxiety, depression, social, psychological, and physical problems due to their hearing loss.
 It is important to remember that we are generalising here, and this is not the case for everyone with hearing loss.
 Audiologists, ENT clinics, hearing coaches and hearing organisations are a brilliant source of research, support, advice, treatment and rehabilitation.